apoorvagnihotri/reinforced/2_3_gridworld/answers2.md

 ### Part a) Gridworld Q-Values

-To find the Q-values q^π(s,a) for the given states and actions under the equiprobable random policy, we need to consider:
+To find the Q-values $q_{π}(s,a)$ for the given states and actions under the equiprobable random policy, we need to consider:
 - Each action has probability 1/4 under the random policy
 - Reward is -1 for all transitions
 - The given value function can be used to determine future state values